jhonattan-santos/learning-react/README.md

-# Exercise to course of webpack
+# Exercise to course of React + Redux

  Initializing on travel to learn React